Dynamic Transfer Learning for Named Entity Recognition: Experimental Setup

 \subsection{Model Settings}

 Word, character and tag embeddings are 100, 25, and 50 dimensions respectively.
 Word embeddings are initialized using GloVe \cite{pennington2014glove}, while character and tag embeddings are learned from scratch.
 Character, and word encoders have 50, and 100 hidden units respectively.
 Decoder LSTM has a hidden size of 50.
 Dropout is used after every LSTM, as well as for word embedding input.
 We use Adam \cite{kingma2014adam} as an optimizer.
 Our model is built using MXNet \cite{chen2015mxnet}.
-Hyperparameters are tuned using Bayesian Optimization \cite{snoek2012practical}.